The Top 10 Films of 2018

 1.3 / 10

 I have two major issues with “Hereditary”.
-The use of Milly Shapiro feels exploitative… And the final third of the film is so bat-shit that is laughable.
+The use of Milly Shapiro feels exploitative… And the final third of the film is so bat-shit that it’s laughable.

 1.2 / 10